devopsctl/gitlabctl/docs/gitlabctl_new_group.md

 ## gitlabctl new group

-Create a new group
+Create a new group by specifying the group name as the first argument

 ### Synopsis

-Create a new group
+Create a new group by specifying the group name as the first argument

 ```
 gitlabctl new group [flags]